Rackley W.A.R.: Multiple drivers (2021)

-Matt DiBenedetto (2022–present)
+Matt DiBenedetto (2022–2023)

-On January 6, 2022, it was announced that Matt DiBenedetto will drive the No. 25 truck full-time for the 2022 season.
-He started the season with a 10th place finish at Daytona.
+On January 6, 2022, it was announced that Matt DiBenedetto would drive the No. 25 truck full-time for the 2022 season.
+He started the season with a tenth place finish at Daytona.
 DiBenedetto scored six top-10 finishes during the regular season, but was unable to make the playoffs.
-On July 23, Rackley WAR announced that DiBenedetto would return to the No. 25 for the 2023 season.
-After a six race streak of finishing outside the top 10, DiBenedetto would give the team their first win in the Truck Series, after taking the checkered flag at the Talladega fall race.
+After a six race streak of finishing outside the top ten, DiBenedetto would give the team their first win in the Truck Series, after taking the checkered flag at the Talladega fall race.